SriSatyaKalyan/UITestingFramework-IntelliJ/README.md

 This test script clicks on specific dropdown option out of the three, driven by the 'data.properties' file.

 #### 4. Practice Page Test II ####
+This test file is an extension of the test script above and consists of .
+This page is referred to as which is referred to as the Practice Page:
 * ***OpenNewTab***
 This test script verifies if the title of the new tab which opens after clicking on the 'Open Tab' button is 'Rahul Shetty Academy'
 * ***OpenNewWindow***